Language: EN

 let secondNumber = numbers[1]; // Accessing the second element of the array

-Or to that of Python
+Or in Python

 # Example in Python